Nadia-dia/rsschool-cv-2022/cv.md

 ## **About myself:**

-### I'm very enthusiastic person who is always starving for new knowledge.
-It was my dream and now it became the goal to learn Front-end Development.
+### I'am 23 years old and I currently work at corporate lets in Krakow.
+Although I'm very enthusiastic person who is always starving for new knowledge.
+It was my dream to build a career in IT from school.
+Now it became the goal - to learn Front-end Development.
+I hope RS School will help to fulfil my potential.

-## **Skills:**
+## **Soft skills:**

 * Good at problem solving
 * Communication skills